 The Corporation's inspection reviews include recommendations for curing deficiencies.
 The Corporation monitors those Developments which receive below average and unsatisfactory ratings in order to determine whether (i) required reports have been made and/or (ii) curative work has been undertaken and completed within a prescribed time frame.
 In order to cure deficiencies and thus improve the ratings of such Developments, the Corporation may advise the Mortgagor to request a drawdown on its respective reserve fund for replacements.
 If the reserves are not sufficient to cover the work required to improve a Development's rating or if the Corporation has determined that the low rating is due to Mortgagor neglect, the Corporation will meet with the Mortgagor to discuss corrective actions in all review reporting areas which include management practices, financial operations and vouchering procedures, as well as physical condition.
-For additional information concerning the Permanent Mortgage Loans and the related Developments, their respective physical inspection ratings and occupancy rates, and the Corporation's inspection procedures and rating categories, see "Appendix D-1-Table 1: Developments and Permanent Mortgage Loans Outstanding under the Program as of October 31, 2024," "Appendix D-3-Permanent Mortgage Loan Physical Inspection Ratings" and "Appendix D-4-Permanent Mortgage Loan Occupancy."
+For additional information concerning the Permanent Mortgage Loans and the related

+Developments, their respective physical inspection ratings and occupancy rates, and the Corporation's inspection procedures and rating categories, see "Appendix D-1-Table 1: Developments and Permanent Mortgage Loans Outstanding under the Program as of October 31, 2024," "Appendix D-3-Permanent Mortgage Loan Physical Inspection Ratings" and "Appendix D-4-Permanent Mortgage Loan Occupancy."
 In addition, the Corporation conducts an annual review of (i) the inspected Developments to monitor their financial condition and (ii) the Developments subsidized through the Section 8 program to monitor their financial management controls.

 In addition to the Corporation, CPC, which is an experienced mortgage loan servicer, services the mortgage loans underlying the 2014 Series B Participant Interest and the mortgage loans underlying the 2018 Series B Participant Interest.
-As of October 31, 2024, approximately 23 of the mortgage loans underlying the 2014 Series B Participant Interest (representing \$23,663,605 of the outstanding principal balance) are serviced by CPC and 42 of the mortgage loans underlying the 2014 Series B Participant Interest are serviced by the Corporation (representing \$29,008,352 of the outstanding principal balance).
-As of October 31, 2024, approximately 122 of the mortgage loans underlying the 2018 Series B Participant Interest (representing \$199,488,059 of the outstanding principal balance) are serviced by CPC and 146 of the mortgage loans underlying the 2018 Series B Participant Interest are serviced by the Corporation (representing \$388,260,530 of the outstanding principal balance).
+As of October 31, 2024, approximately 23 of the mortgage loans underlying the 2014 Series B Participant Interest (representing \$23,663,605 of the outstanding principal balance) are serviced by CPC and 38 of the mortgage loans underlying the 2014 Series B Participant Interest (representing \$23,598,414 of the outstanding principal balance).
+As of October 31, 2024, approximately 122 of the mortgage loans underlying the 2018 Series B Participant Interest (representing \$199,488,059 of the outstanding principal balance) are serviced by CPC and 147 of the mortgage loans underlying the 2018 Series B Participant Interest are serviced by the Corporation (representing \$199,488,059 of the outstanding principal balance) are serviced by the Corporation (representing \$199,488,059 of the outstanding principal balance) are serviced by the Corporation (representing \$199,488,059 of the outstanding principal balance) are serviced by the Corporation (representing \$199,488,059 of the outstanding principal balance).
 In addition to collecting mortgage payments, required escrows and reserves from the Mortgagors of the applicable Developments, CPC currently conducts annual physical inspections of the Developments that are subject to the mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest that it services.
 The Corporation currently conducts annual inspections of the Developments that it services that are subject to first mortgage liens.